snwatson/ketamine-nightmares/admin/about_ketamine_nightmares.md

 ## Why the name?
 - It's a tip-of-the-hat to [Propofol Dreams](https://propofoldreams.wordpress.com)
-- It's à propos, as any current or former victim of the exam will attest
+- It's à propos, as any current or former victim of the primary exam will attest

 ## Acknowledgements: